Geleya: Critical response

-R. G. Vijayasarathy of IANS wrote that the film the same rating and wrote that "Though Geleya is a well-made film in commercial standards, it should be said that the neither the director nor the producers of the film have thought of the social consequences of making such gangster films.
+R. G. Vijayasarathy of IANS rated the film two-and-a-half out of five stars and wrote, "Though Geleya is a well-made film in commercial standards, it should be said that the neither the director nor the producers of the film have thought of the social consequences of making such gangster films.
 And both the lead artists Prajwal and Tarun look like the kids who have just passed out from their schools".
-A critic from The Times of India rated the film three out of five stars and wrote that "While Prajwal Devaraj shows immense promise of being a future star, Tarun excels.
+A critic from The Times of India rated the film three out of five stars and wrote, "While Prajwal Devaraj shows immense promise of being a future star, Tarun excels.
 Camerawork by Krishna is a treat for the eyes.
 And Mano Murthy’s music has many catchy tunes".
-A critic from Rediff.com wrote that "Geleya may well appeal to the young and the mass audience.
+A critic from Rediff.com wrote, "Geleya may well appeal to the young and the mass audience.
 In a nutshell the film is high on technical aspects, but low on content -- a clichéd fare with some entertaining moments".